A cosmopolitan, lively, welcoming, elegant, and modern city with a distinct cultural heritage

 Bilbao is also characterized by its Casco Viejo or Old Town, a lively area which is very close to the hearts of Bilbao’s inhabitants.
 Take a walk around its bustling “seven streets” stopping to try the ‘pintxos’ (the local tapas) and wine.

 The compactness of the city undoubtedly enhances the charm of Bilbao.
 Moving around is not only easy and simple but also a comfortable and pleasant experience thanks to the modern and sustainable transport network.

-One of the best underground systems in the world, frequent buses, trains and trams compose the widely recognised transport offer, connecting the key areas of Bilbao with the coast and the further outskirts.
-Its size encourages pedestrians to walk around or even bike while they commute, enjoying the sight of different buildings and landscape of the city.
+Frequent buses, trains, and trams comprise the well-known transportation offer, connecting Bilbao’s key areas with the coast and the city’s outskirts.
+Its size encourages pedestrians to walk around or even bike while they commute, enjoying the sight of different buildings and the landscape of the city.

 Designed by architect Norman Foster, it has become a symbol of the city because of its accessibility, effectiveness and impeccable design.

 Operating from 6:00 to 23:00, there are services with frequencies of six minutes or less at peak times during the day.
 A night service is also provided on Fridays until 2:00 and all night on Saturdays.

 This means of transport, which connects Atxuri station with La Casilla, provides a pleasant journey that borders the medieval streets of the Old Quarter, passing by the Ensanche (expansion area) of the city and running parallel to the river estuary and some of its most representative buildings.